 Keynote Speaker Category: Artificial Intelligence, Digital Equality, Philosophy, Technological Disruption, TED Speakers, The Future,

 Prof. Yuval Noah Harari is a historian, philosopher, keynote Speaker and bestselling author.
 He is considered one of the world’s most influential public intellectuals today.

-His books have sold 27.5 Million copies in 60 languages.
-He has written four influential books.
+He has written countless articles and four influential books which have sold 27.5 Million copies in 60 languages.

 Sapiens was recommended by Mark Zuckerberg, Barack Obama, Bill Gates, Janelle Monáe, and many others.
 The Guardian has credited Sapiens with revolutionising the non-fiction market and popularising “brainy books”.